-The Environmental Affairs Department manages the Authority's environmental impacts through the administration of an environmental management system ("EMS") and various environmental programs, including air quality, waste management, drinking water, storm water, wastewater, remediation and compliance auditing.
-In 2016, as recipient of the Galveston Bay Foundation's Guardian of the Bay Award, the Authority was recognized as a maritime industry leader in environmental stewardship.
-In addition, the Authority became the world's first publicly-owned port to certify its EMS under the newest international standard, ISO 14001:2015.
+The Environmental Affairs Department manages the Authority's environmental affairs through the administration of an environmental management system ("EMS") and various environmental programs, including air quality, waste management, drinking water, storm water, wastewater, remediation, and compliance auditing.
+The Authority was the world's first publicly-owned port to certify its EMS under the newest international standard, ISO 14001:2015.

 Tenants operating on Authority property are generally audited at least annually for compliance with the environmental terms of their leases.
-In 2018, the Authority conducted 43 compliance audits of tenant and PHA facilities.
+In 2019, the Authority conducted 40 compliance audits of tenant and Authority facilities.